A. S. Gnanasambandan

-A. S. Gnanasambandan (10 November 1916 – 27 August 2002), was a Tamil writer, scholar and literary critic from Tamil Nadu, India.
+Arasankudi Sarvana Gnanasambandan (10 November 1916 – 27 August 2002), was a Tamil writer, scholar and literary critic from Tamil Nadu, India.
 He is also known by his Tamil initials as Aa.
 Sa.
-Gna.
+Gna and A. S. Gnanasambandan.

 Biography

 Gnanasambandan was born in Arasankudi near Kallanai in Tiruchirapalli district.
 His parents were Aa.
 Mu.
-Saravana Mudaliar and Sivakami.
+Saravana Mudaliar(Arasankudi Muthuswamy Sarvana Mudaliar) and Sivakami.
 His father was a noted Tamil scholar, who had co-authored a commentary on Thiruvilayadal Puranam, a Saivite devotional epic.
 Gnanasambandan finished his schooling at Board High School, Lalgudi and signed up for intermediate classes in Physics at Annamalai University.

 His Tamil knowledge was noticed by the Tamil scholar Somasundara Bharathi, who was a professor of Tamil at the university.
 He convinced Gnanasambandan to switch his major to Tamil.
 During his time at Annamalai University, he befriended noted scholars like V. S. Srinivasa Sastri, Thiru.
 Vi.
 Ka and The.
 Po.
 Meenakshi Sundaram.
 He graduated with a masters in Tamil and joined Pachaiyappa's College as a lecturer of Tamil in 1942, where he worked till 1956.